huythinhnguyen/2wheel_lite_sim/devlog.md

 ### 08/23/22:
 - Currently testing the algorithm for avoidance using continueous profiles.
+- Plan A actually works better.
+Take some more tests.
+Record data save!

 ### 08/19/22:
 - A few math methods implemented.
 For the avoidance loop: